ShirleyxZhang/cs50_final/docs/TESTING.md

 ## TESTING.md ##

+Here you can find a link to a folder with all of the screens in the PEBBLE Applcation.
+For the Field Agent Extension we incoorperated a easy to use and well formatted UI for the every day person to play.(This is shown through allof the window handlers,layers, and pictures)

 To test the game server we used the chatserver client provided in lectures.
 From the chat we sent to the game server appropriate messages to create a game using "fake" field and guide agents.
 We created "fake" field agents and guide agents by sending the following messages to the game server through the chat: